 Questions and Answers About Ginseng

-Ginseng is a root that has been used as a dietary supplement in traditional Asian medicine.
+Ginseng is a root that has been used as a dietary supplement in traditional Chinese medicine.
 People take ginseng for the following health benefits:

 Ginseng is a dietary supplement that is taken by mouth.

 Ginseng is available in the United States as a dietary supplement.
-FDA does not approve dietary supplements as safe or effective.
-The company that makes the dietary supplements is responsible for making sure that they are safe and that the claims on the label are true and do not mislead the consumer.
-The way that supplements are made is not regulated by FDA, so all batches and brands of ginseng supplements may not be the same.
+The FDA regulates dietary supplements separately from foods, cosmetics, and drugs.
+The FDA's Good Manufacturing Practices require that every finished batch of supplements is safe and that the claims on the label are true and do not mislead the consumer.
+However, the FDA does not regularly review the way that supplements are made, so all batches and brands of ginseng supplements may not be the same.

 Questions and Answers About Scutellaria baicalensis/Wogonin

-Scutellaria biacalensis is a plant used in traditional Chinese medicine to treat medical conditions such as diarrhea, hepatitis, infections, and inflammation.
-Scutellaria biacalensis is also known as wogonin, Chinese skullcap, or Huang Qin.
+Scutellaria baicalensis is a plant used in traditional Chinese medicine to treat medical conditions such as diarrhea, hepatitis, infections, and inflammation.
+Scutellaria baicalensis is also known as wogonin, Chinese skullcap, or Huang Qin.

-FDA has not approved the use of Scutellaria biacalensis as a treatment for cancer or any other medical condition.
+Is Scutellaria baicalensis approved by the FDA for use as a cancer treatment in the United States?The FDA has not approved the use of Scutellaria baicalensis as a treatment for cancer or any other medical condition.

-Scutellaria biacalensis is available in the United States as a dietary supplement.
-FDA does not approve dietary supplements as safe or effective.
-The company that makes the dietary supplements is responsible for making sure that they are safe and that the claims on the label are true and do not mislead the consumer.
-The way that supplements are made is not regulated by FDA, so all batches and brands of Scutellaria biacalensis supplements may not be the same.
+Scutellaria baicalensis is available in the United States as a dietary supplement.
+The FDA regulates dietary supplements separately from foods, cosmetics, and drugs.
+The FDA's Good Manufacturing Practices require that every finished batch of supplements is safe and that the claims on the label are true and do not mislead the consumer.
+However, the FDA does not regularly review the way that supplements are made, so all batches and brands of Scutellaria baicalensis may not be the same.

 Questions and Answers About St. John's Wort